brudfors/synthesize-brain-mri-ct/README.md

 ## Example use case

 This example code synthesize T1w, T2w and CT scans from an input PDw MRI.
 The ouputs are written in the `odir` folder, prefixed `mi*`.
+Note that only the missing modalities are synthesized, others remain the same as their input (but intensity non-uniformity corrected).

 ``` matlab
 files      = {'PDw.nii'};   % path to PDw MR image